synw/django-mqueue/README.md

 	# ...
   ```

+To record also every save of a model instance replace `MonitoredModel`

+`HighlyMonitoredModel` : also records every save of an instance.

-:pencil2: Note: no migration is needed for an existing model, just plug and play.
+:pencil2: Note: for these no migration is needed for an existing model, just plug and play.

-To record also every save of a model instance replace `MonitoredModel` by `HighlyMonitoredModel`
+`ObjectLevelMonitoredModel` : this one needs a migration as it adds a `monitoring_level` field to the model.
+Any instance can be set to a monitoring level via the value of this field: `0` is no monitoring, `1` records create and delete, '2` records also saves.

 ### Settings